joshwnj/react-visibility-sensor/README.md

 - `onChange`: callback for whenever the element changes from being within the window viewport or not.
 Function is called with 1 argument `(isVisible: boolean)`
 - `active`: (default `true`) boolean flag for enabling / disabling the sensor.
 When `active !== true` the sensor will not fire the `onChange` callback.
 - `partialVisibility`: (default `false`) consider element visible if only part of it is visible.
+- `minTopValue`: (default `false`) consider element visible if only part of it is visible and a minimum amount of pixels could be set, so if at least 100px are in viewport, we mark element as visible.
 - `delay`: (default `1000`) integer, number of milliseconds between checking the element's position in relation the the window viewport.
 Making this number too low will have a negative impact on performance.
 - `containment`: (optional) element to use as a viewport when checking visibility.
 Default behaviour is to use the browser window as viewport.
 - `delayedCall`: (default `false`) if is set to true, wont execute on page load ( prevents react apps triggering elements as visible before styles are loaded )